-- Oh, Crap!: The Phantom Thieves' reaction to a psycho Milky Holmes after the former destroyed the latter's garden.
+- Oh, Crap!: Their reaction to a psycho Milky Holmes after the former destroyed the latter's garden.

 - Paper-Thin Disguise: The Thieves, in their civilian identities, make no attempt at disguising themselves or acting any differently.
 Milky Holmes hasn't caught on.

 - Taken to an extreme when Henrietta falls ill.
 They find the Arsene costume in her closet, put it on her, and apparently even style her hair to match.
 Their conclusion?
 Henrietta cosplays.

 - Took a Level in Badass: Arsene and her three followers show off how much more powerful they are in Season 2 when they fight.
 Arsene wins.